tb148/grogarium/README.md

 # grogarium

-A discord bot that works.
+A Discord bot that works.

+**This bot is currently under development, backwards compatibility is NOT granted yet!**